ministryofjustice/security-guidance/docs/public-protest-and-demonstrations-policy.md

 # Public protest and demonstrations policy

+This policy provides Ministry of Justice \(MoJ\) employees, contractors, partners, and other interested parties with enough guidance to take proportionate measures in case of public protest or demonstration.

+To help identify formal policy statements, each is prefixed with an identifier of the form: `POL.PPD.xxx`, where xxx is a unique ID number.

 ## Audience

-This policy compliments the Ministry of Justice \(MoJ\) overall security policy.
+This policy complements the MoJ overall security policy.

 This Public Protest Policy applies to all employees, contractors, partners and service providers, including those on co-located sites and sites owned by other public bodies.
 This includes employees of other organisations who are based in, or work at, MoJ occupied premises.

-Agencies and arm's length bodies \(ALBs\) **SHALL** comply with this corporate framework but **CAN** establish their own arrangements tailored to operational needs and **SHOULD** supplement the framework with local policy or guidance for any business-specific risk.
+`POL.PPD.001`: Agencies and arm's length bodies \(ALBs\) **SHALL** comply with this corporate framework but **CAN** establish their own arrangements tailored to operational needs and **SHOULD** supplement the framework with local policy or guidance for any business-specific risk.

-## Objective

-To provide MoJ employees, contractors, partners, and other interested parties with enough guidance to take proportionate measures in case of public protest or demonstration.

-## Scope and Definition:
+## Scope and Definition

 Protests take different forms, ranging from action by one person acting alone to a demonstration attended by thousands of people.
 In some instances, the MoJ might have advance notice of a public protest, in other instances the protests might be unannounced or spontaneous.
 This policy aims to ensure that the response to all protests are managed proportionately and consistently.